 Do not use hot water or a dishwasher.

 Those diminish wooden aromas.

 Also, refrain from washing with water for a long time or soaking in water, which causes warping or cracking.

 You may be a little nervous to wash them with only water.
 Use salt or baking soda instead of dish soap.
 Scrub gently with salt or baking soda.

-Wooden products dislike direct sunlight since ultraviolet rays damage them and shorten its life.
+Wooden products dislike direct sunlight since ultraviolet rays damage them and shorten their life.
 It may also cause discoloration.
 Wipe them with a dry cloth immediately after rinsing, and let them dry well in a well-vented area avoiding direct sunlight.

-It is better to use a glass drying rack or colander that you can avoid touching them on the mat.
+It is better to use a glass drying rack or colander so that you can avoid touching them on the mat.

 Other Tips For Japanese Wooden Sake Ware

 After being dried enough, wrap it in wrapping paper or a paper bag and then store wooden sake ware in a well-ventilated place out of direct sunlight.
 Avoid putting it in a plastic bag as it may cause mold and resin.

 The resin contained in wood, which is also the source of fragrance, may sometimes ooze out from Japanese wooden products, it is natural and harmless.
 If you are concerned about it, wipe it off with rubbing alcohol to spread over the entire product.